lambduli/original-glask/README.md

 - ## Semantic Analysis and Transformation
   - merge all binding groups (at first each one only contains single equation) into a single group
   - check that all data constructors which are operators and defined as POST/PRE-fix are always unary (consider having the similar requirement on binary infix operators)
-  - check that all type synonyms are fully applied `WIP`
-  - check type contexts validity (read Haskell Report for that)
+  - check type contexts validity (read Haskell Report for that and consult my Parser.y - specificaly Class\Instance declarations)
     - basic structure checking is done by the parser - add better error reporting in the future
   - transform the binding groups into `Implicit` or `Explicit` according the type annotations
   - type synonym substitution